moskytw/mosky.vim/README.md

 If you are using the [Vundle][] or [pathgen][]:

-    $ git clone https://github.com/moskied/moskysvim ~/.vim/bundle/moskysvim
+    $ git clone https://github.com/moskied/mosky.vim ~/.vim/bundle/mosky.vim

-If you don't have any plugin manager, just download it and copy files under `moskysvim` to your `~/.vim` folder.
+If you don't have any plugin manager, just download it and copy files under `mosky.vim` to your `~/.vim` folder.

 ### Install All of Things

-The [Vundle][] plugins list is recoded on `moskysvim/vimrc`.
+The [Vundle][] plugins list is recoded on `mosky.vim/vimrc`.
 Copy the plugins you wants and use [Vundle][] to install them.

 Here are the steps to install all of the plugins:

     $ cd ~/.vim
-    $ ln -s bundle/moskysvim/vimrc .vimrc
+    $ ln -s bundle/mosky.vim/vimrc .vimrc
     $ vim
     :BundleInstall